danielrosehill/OpenWebUI-Model-Export-Converter/README.md

 ## Purpose

-The primary purpose of these tools is to:
+The primary purpose of these tools is to
 1. Streamline backing up model collections in a more condensed fashion
 2. Remove OpenWebUI-specific elements that might not be required when importing elsewhere
 3. Improve the portability of models across different platforms